-- 2. Use a pressure washer or water spray, and direct the spray inside the blower housing against the blower blades.
+- Use a pressure washer or water spray, and direct the spray inside the blower housing against the blower blades.
 Water pressure will cause the blower wheel to begin to spin and the combination of spinning action and water will effectively wash the inside of the housing.
 Spray may be directed against the blower blades vertically and horizontally to cause rotation in both directions for thorough washing action.
-Wash blower until the blower wheel spins freely in both directions. - 3.
-Reconnect the GHS Blower Driveline by reversing the removal procedure.
+Wash blower until the blower wheel spins freely in both directions. - Reconnect the GHS Blower Driveline by reversing the removal procedure, and remove the saddle bracket before installing the mower deck.